evnbr/bindery/README.md

 TK

-## Future
+## Future Plans

 - Page Number references (Tables of Contents, Indexes)
-- More control over spreads
+- More control over spreads and ordering
 - Customizable page sizing
-- Examples for use with blogging platforms and virtual-DOM libraries.
+- Examples for use with blogging platforms
+- Wrappers for React/virtualDOM libraries.
-- Documentation
+- More Documentation